How does age-plugin-piv-agent compare to age-plugin-yubikey?#

 Considering only hybrid PQ cryptography, there are some interesting usability consequences to these two designs.

-age-plugin-yubikey stores the two parts of the hybrid key entirely in the yubikey hardware.
-So for every machine you plug your yubikey into, you’ll have the same age identity.
-There is a 1:1 relationship between yubikeys and identities (ignoring multiple slots).
+age-plugin-yubikey stores the two parts of the hybrid key entirely in the YubiKey hardware.
+So for every machine you plug your YubiKey into, you’ll have the same age identity.
+There is a 1:1 relationship between YubiKey slots and identities.